Loading your cart…

-Soviet leadership in Moscow, still struggling to come to terms with the power vacuum left by Stalin’s death, would be openly critical of the East German government’s policies of collectivisation, investment in heavy industry, and anti-religious action.
-Hoping to halt further remonstrations from the East German people, the Soviet leaders challenged the fundamentals of East Germany’s Five Year Plan – while stopping short of insisting that the idea of new work quotas be renounced.
+At the time, Soviet leadership in Moscow, still struggling to come to terms with the power vacuum left by Stalin’s death, would be openly critical of the East German government’s policies of collectivisation, investment in heavy industry, and anti-religious action.
+Hoping to halt further remonstrations from the East German people, the Soviet leaders even challenged the fundamentals of East Germany’s Five Year Plan – while stopping short of insisting that the idea of new work quotas be renounced.

 On June 11th 1953, the official East German party newspaper – Neues Deutschland – printed an official statement from the government announcing that the previous approach to societal reforms had been abandoned, in favour of a focus on consumer goods rather than heavy industry, but that this ‘New Course’ would indeed see the introduction of increased work quotas.

-Public demonstration against this new state policy would being less than a week later, when on June 16th 1953, construction workers at a hospital in the East Berlin district of Friedrichshain downed their tools, along with fellow workers from the Stalinallee flagship construction project, and marched on the Free Trade Union Federation offices on Wallstrasse in the city centre.
+Public demonstration against this new state policy would begin less than a week later, when on June 16th 1953, construction workers at a hospital in the East Berlin district of Friedrichshain downed their tools, along with fellow workers from the flagship Stalinallee construction project, and marched on the Free Trade Union Federation offices on Wallstrasse in the city centre.
 While some protestors made their way to the Socialist Unity Party headquarters, many descended on the House of Ministries on Leipzigerstrasse – the former Nazi Ministry of Aviation.